A simple static site generator written in Bash

 Featured Images

-Support for featured images (with optional captions) displayed in index, tag, and archive pages.
+Support for featured images (with optional captions) displayed in index, tag, archive pages, RSS feed, and OpenGraph metadata.

 Reading Time

-Automatically calculates and displays estimated reading time for posts (configurable template string).
+Automatically calculates and displays estimated reading time for posts.

 Customizable URLs

-Define custom URL patterns for posts and pages using URL_SLUG_FORMAT and PAGE_URL_FORMAT.
+Define custom URL patterns for posts (URL_SLUG_FORMAT) and pages (PAGE_URL_FORMAT) with SEO-friendly permalinks.

 Dynamic Menu & Pages

-Generates menus based on pages, distinguishing primary/secondary pages (via secondary: true).
+Generates menus based on pages, distinguishing primary/secondary pages.
 Creates a separate pages.html index for secondary pages.
+Supports custom homepage via index.md.

 Tag & Archive Pages

-Automatically creates tag index pages and archives by year and month (optional) for easy browsing.
+Automatically creates tag index pages (with optional per-tag RSS feeds) and archives by year and month for easy browsing.

 Advanced SEO

-Generates detailed OpenGraph, Twitter Card, and Schema.org (JSON-LD: Article, WebPage, CollectionPage, WebSite) metadata.
+Generates detailed OpenGraph, Twitter Card, and Schema.org (JSON-LD: Article, WebPage, CollectionPage, WebSite) metadata with lastmod support.

 Sitemap & RSS